 Implantation bleeding may be mistaken for a period while pregnant.

 Many women also mistake implantation bleeding for a period while pregnant.
 If you followed the same example above, usually had a light period, and had spotting on day 23, you may think that spotting was your period simply a day or two early.
 Bleeding varies from woman to woman, but a heavy flow is almost never implantation bleeding.
-You can read a full article on telling the difference between implantation and your period here.
+You can read a full article or try our quiz on telling the difference between implantation and your period here.

 Bleeding during pregnancy in the first trimester (First month to about month 3):